dhable/caffeinatedideas.com/_posts/2012-12-12-hibernate-tips.markdown

 published: true
 comments: true
 ---
-I've decided to assemble a list of some cool features I found in the last week working with Hibernate.
-If you're going to use an ORM, you might as well learn to use it effectively.
+I\'ve decided to assemble a list of some cool features I found in the last week working with Hibernate.
+If you\'re going to use an ORM, you might as well learn to use it effectively.

 <!--EndExcerpt-->

 __Tip #1: Scan for Entity Classes__

-If you're using Spring ORM and Hibernate like we are at QThru, you've probably started off with a session factory that listed each of the entity objects in the application context XML file.
-To avoid repeating what you've already declared with annotations, use the packagesToScan property to have Hibernate discover those entity objects for you:
+If you\'re using Spring ORM and Hibernate like we are at QThru, you\'ve probably started off with a session factory that listed each of the entity objects in the application context XML file.
+To avoid repeating what you\'ve already declared with annotations, use the packagesToScan property to have Hibernate discover those entity objects for you: